 Console whole house humidifiers usually have water level monitoring and will turn the machine off to prevent damage if it runs dry.
 Refilling may be possible on the unit, but some require that the tank is filled from a faucet.
 Bear in mind that a gallon of water weighs more than 8 pounds, so two small tanks might be more convenient than one large tank.

-Different fan speeds are another benefit, allowing the user to boost humidity quickly or run the device more quietly.
+- Different fan speeds are a huge benefit, allowing the user to boost humidity quickly or run the device more quietly.

 Our Top Picks

 It’s tough to pick a single best whole house humidifier because so many homes are different.
-The American-made Aprilaire 500 takes the award for its combination of efficiency, comprehensive feature set, and suitability for the average modern home, which is about 2,300 square feet, according to latest U.S. Census Bureau figures.
+The American-made Aprilaire 500 takes the award, however, for its combination of efficiency, comprehensive feature set, and suitability for the average modern home, which is about 2,300 square feet, according to the latest U.S. Census Bureau figures.

 This is an HVAC humidifier with an actual maximum coverage of 3,000 square feet.
 It has two sensors: one for outside temperature and one for relative humidity.
 Once the desired level is set using the clear digital display, the Aprilaire automatically adjusts performance to suit.
 This reduces power and water consumption, keeping bills lower as a result.